-- the Company and Advantage Lithium Corp. ("Advantage") sold the Clayton NE lithium property to Pure Energy Minerals Limited (Pure Energy") for 7,000,000 common shares, of which Nevada Sunrise received 2,100,000 common shares for its 30% participating interest. - the Company acquired the option to earn a 100% interest in the Lovelock Mine cobalt exploration property and the nearby Treasure Box copper property, both of which were optioned to Global Energy. - the Company acquired the option to earn a 100% interest in the Coronado VMS property, near the historic, past-producing Big Mike copper mine.
-The Company completed an inaugural drill hole at Coronado in December 2018 and further drilling is planned for the spring of 2019.
+- the Company and Advantage Lithium Corp. ("Advantage") sold the Clayton NE lithium property to Pure Energy Minerals Limited (Pure Energy") for 7,000,000 common shares, of which Nevada Sunrise received 2,100,000 common shares for its 30% participating interest. - the Company acquired the option to earn a 100% interest in the Lovelock Mine cobalt exploration property and the nearby Treasure Box copper property, both of which were optioned to Global Energy Metals Corp. in January 2019. - the Company acquired the option to earn a 100% interest in the Coronado VMS property, near the historic, past-producing Big Mike copper mine.
+Nevada Sunrise completed an inaugural drill hole at Coronado in December 2018, which confirmed the hallmarks of a VMS system, and further drilling is planned for the spring of 2019.